ibm-cloud-docs/hs-crypto/provision.md

       </tr>
       <tr>
         <td>*region_name*</td>
         <td>Mandatory.
 The region abbreviation, such as `us-south` or `au-syd`, that represents the geographic area where your {{site.data.keyword.hscrypto}} service instance resides.
-For more information, see [Regional service endpoints](/docs/services/hs-crypto?topic=hs-crypto-regions).</td>
+For more information, see [Regional service endpoints](/docs/hs-crypto?topic=hs-crypto-regions).</td>
       </tr>
       <tr>
         <td>*number_of_crypto_units*</td>
         <td>Optional.
 Multiple crypto units are distributed among different supported availability zones in the selected region to increase availability.
-You can specify one to three crypto units.
-In a production environment, it is recommended to select at least two crypto units to enable high availability.
+You can specify 1 to 3 crypto units.
+In a production environment, it is suggested to select at least two crypto units to enable high availability.
 If you do not specify the number of crypto units, two crypto units are assigned by default.</td>
       </tr>
       <caption style="caption-side:bottom;">Table2.
 Describes command variables to create a {{site.data.keyword.hscrypto}} service instance</caption>
     </table>

-5. Verify the service instance is created successfully.
+5. Verify that the service instance is created successfully.
 Run the following command to get all the service instances you create.
 Check whether the {{site.data.keyword.hscrypto}} service instance is among the list.

     ```sh
     ibmcloud resource service-instances